aliseandblake/aliseandblake.github.io/wedding-day.md

 permalink: /wedding-day
 ---

-Our wedding will take place in
-[Malpils Manor](http://malpilsmuiza.lv/en/wedding-celebration/), about an hour away from Riga, in the countryside.
-This venue will be home to our wedding ceremony, reception, and accommodation for the night.
+Our wedding ceremony and celebration throughout the night will take place in [Malpils Manor](http://malpilsmuiza.lv/en/wedding-celebration/), about an hour away from Riga, in the countryside.
+Accommodation and transportation to/from the venue will be provided, and we kindly ask you to include any requirements you may have in your RSVP.

 ![Forest](../images/lovestory-1.JPG)

 # Order of proceedings

+Please find information below on the main plan and schedule for the wedding.

-* 12 September
+* September 12, 2017
-    - Morning: bus leaves from Riga to bring guests to Malpils Manor
+    - 11AM-12PM: Bus leaves from Riga city centre to bring guests to Malpils Manor.
+    - 1PM: Arrival to venue, greeted by event master and check-in at the Manor Hotel.
+Free time to refresh, have a coffee, relax.
+    - 1:45PM: Please take your seats (you will find information about the ceremony location upon arrival).
+    - 2PM: Ceremony starts.
-    - 3PM: Ceremony begins
+    - 3PM: Champagne and Hours d'Ouvers, photos taken.
-    - 5PM-Midnight: Traditions, dancing, music
-    - Midnight-Late: Further dancing
+    - 5PM-Midnight: Dinner, speeches, dancing and much more.
+    - Midnight: Latvian midnight wedding ritual followed by wedding cake.
+    - After midnight: Join us as we dance the night away!
-* 13 September
+* September 13, 2017
-    - Late Morning: breakfast
+    - Late Morning: Brunch, drinks, mingling.
-    - Early afternoon: Mingling, drinks, barbecue
-    - 4PM: Bus returns to Riga
+    - 2PM: Bus returns to Riga.

-    - Evening: possibly a visit to a folk club in Riga
+These times are only provisional.

 # Attire

-Semi-formal (suits and appropriate dresses).

-The wedding's color scheme is greens and whites.

-The groom will wear a navy tuxedo.
+There are no restrictions or requests on what you should or should not wear;
+please feel free to wear traditional dress or anything else you wish.
+Most wedding guests in Latvia choose to wear semiformal clothing - suits and dresses.

 In September the temperature is likely to be around 12 degrees celcius (55 farenheit), and rain is unpredictable.
 We suggest to bring a light jacket.

-# Formalities
+# Traditions and Gifts

-Latvian tradition is to bring flowers to the newlywed couple on the day of the wedding.
-On the wedding day, the wedding organisers will give guests each a flower to bring.

-We kindly ask that guests do not bring gifts.
-We are not using a wedding registry.
-If you would like to contribute towards a honeymoon, please speak to xyz.
+It is a Latvian tradition to congratulate the couple after the wedding ceremony by gifting flowers.
+The choice of gifting flowers at our wedding is white lysanthius.
+These flowers will be available at the Manor for you to collect prior to the ceremony.

+Your presence at our wedding is all that we wish for.
+However if you want to give a gift, we will be grateful to receive a small cash donation towards our honeymoon.